Content Gap Analysis

 2. Analyze the current content on your website

-• How does your content compare to your competitors in terms of depth, style, and tone?
+• How does your content compare to competitors in depth and tone?

-• Are there any areas where you could be doing better?
+• Are there areas where you could go deeper or explain better?

 3. Understand your audience